 [Claude API rate limits + retry](/articles/claude-api-rate-limits/).

 Topical authority compounds slowly.
-Don’t expect ranking improvements in week 2:
+Don’t expect movement in week 2.
+A realistic trajectory:

 Month 1: cluster shipped